spence/js-sourcemap-util/README.md

+Allows directly comparing JS source to its compiled form.
+I use it to minimize compiled output.
+It's also pretty neat to see.

-Compare compiled jQuery against source (http://jquery.com/download/).
+For example, to compare compiled jQuery against source (http://jquery.com/download/).
 Grab all the source files.
 In jQuery's case, they have compiled it as a single file.
 +   jquery.js (development)
 +   jquery.min.js (production)
 +   jquery.min.map (source map)